 The so-called Halo Effect will play both for and against you.
 In wise hands, this knowledge can help to improve user feedback for your website — by paying attention to the details – The needs of your users can be satisfied.

 Now that we have an understanding of micro-interaction, let us look at some real-world examples that we come across daily, but they go so unnoticed.

-For an untitled document, Google Docs takes the first line on the doc file and suggests it as the name for it.
-Also, the text is all selected, thus makes it easy to delete with just one tap of a button.
+For an untitled document, Google Docs take the first line on the doc file and suggests it as the name for it.
+Also, the text is all selected, thus making it easy to delete with just one tap of a button.

 Predicts from the language of the question that is typed, whether it will be a short answer, paragraph, multiple-choice, checkboxes, or dropdown.

 Liking content has become a regular UX design pattern in many apps and websites by clicking the thumbs-up button or icon.
 Using a clever micro-interaction, Facebook expanded on this connection by introducing several choices beyond liking.

 Styling Your Micro-Interactions